Flag of Galicia and Lodomeria: History

 The Kingdom of Galicia and Lodomeria was a constituent possession of the Habsburg monarchy, that existed from 1772 to 1918.

 In 1618, the banner of Galicia and Lodomeria, was flown among others, during the coronation of King Ferdinand II.
 It depicted a coat of arms divided into five vertical stripes, that altered between a blue stripe, and the stripe divided into six fields, alternating between white and red, displayed in two rows each containing three of them.
 On top of it was placed a yellow (golden) crown with blue jewels.
 It was placed on a green background.

 The first flag of the state had been introduced in 1809, and remained in use until 1849, its flag was divided horizontally into two equally-sized stripes, blue and red.
 In 1849, from the part of the territory of the Kingdom of Galicia and Lodomeria was partitioned, the Duchy of Bukovina.
-The duchy continued to use red and blue flag.
-It used said flag until 1918, when it ceased to exist.
-Galicia and Lodomeria adopted a new flag design, which consisted of three horizontal stripes of equal width: blue, red and yellow.
+The duchy continued to use red and blue flag until 1918, when it ceased to exist.
+Galicia and Lodomeria adopted a new design, which consisted of three horizontal stripes of equal width: blue, red and yellow.